Sausage and Bean Soup

 - 2 cloves garlic, minced (2 tsp)

-- 5 cups chicken broth or vegetarian broth
+- 5 cups chicken broth or chicken stock (or vegetarian broth/stock)

 - 6 cups fresh baby spinach (or chopped swiss chard or kale)